PietSnot/PietsGrafieken/README.md

 # PietsGrafieken
-an easy way to show graphs in java an example how to use it:
+an easy way to show graphs in java, graphs of the form y = f(x), y and x being doubles an example how to use it:

 public static void main(String[] args) {